Part 1: Authority

 Should faculty or staff choose to stay home because of conditions, when the building is not officially closed, the appropriate leave must be requested.
 Pay will be deducted should the employee have no leave available.

 Part 3: Closings

-When the College is declared closed all college employees are excused from work with pay.
-College closure applies to all employees regardless of labor contract.
+When the college is declared closed all college employees are excused from work with pay.
+College closure applies to all employees regardless or labor contract.
 Essential employees are not excused from work and will be paid at their regular rate of pay.
 The declaration of college closure shall, whenever possible, identify the timeframe when employees are excused from work.

 Subpart A: Inclement Weather